 For our first official trip, we decided to journey to a beach town about an hour south of Santa Rosa called Potrero.
-At first, we were going to Coco beach, then Flamingo beach, then when we arrived, we discovered our Airbnb was actually in Potrero (hence the title of this post).
-Not our expected destination, but no less fun.
+At first, we thought our AirBnB was in Coco beach, then Flamingo beach, then when we arrived, we discovered it was actually in Potrero (hence the title of this post).
 Our original plan was to take several bus transfers that would eventually end up somewhere in Potrero.
-Instead, a taxi driver offered to take us (5 people) in a 4-person car for 40 USD while in line at the bus station.
+Instead, a taxi driver offered to take us (5 people) in a 4-person car for $40 USD while in line at the bus station.
 We said ok and were off.
-It wasn’t until he turned around and announced we’d be “taking a shortcut”, and jostled the car onto a dirt road for 30 minutes that I thought maybe we’d been taken, but in the end we arrived to our destination safe and sound.
+It wasn’t until he turned around and announced we’d be “taking a shortcut” and jostled the car onto a dirt road for 30 minutes that I thought maybe we’d been taken, but in the end we arrived to our destination safe and sound.

 Our Airbnb was a villa owned by a french woman who’s accommodations offered a small pool, a 10 minute walk to the beach, and the top floor to ourselves.
 It also boasted 2 German Shepherds and a few cats who liked to chill with us around the pool, so all in all we felt like royalty.

 Once we arrived, we were a little early for check-in (when I say “a little early”, I mean by 4 hours).
-Starving and dusty from our dirt road “shortcut”, we ventured with our bags to the beach, and found a Tico-owned lunch spot along the water.
+Starving and dusty from our dirt road “shortcut”, we ventured with bags in tow to the beach, and found a Tico-owned lunch spot along the water.

-After lunch, we checked into our villa, stripped to our swimsuits, and lounged by the pool for the next few hours – a state I had been dreaming about for the past month and a half.
+After lunch, we checked into our villa, stripped to our swimsuits, and lounged by the pool for the next few hours.
+A state I had been dreaming about in the hot sweaty jungle for the past month and a half.
 We later headed to the beach, drank cerveza, and watched my second sunset over the Pacific.

 The next day, I began drinking at 7am.
-We made mimosas, threw Baily’s in our coffee – whatever else we could think of to make healthy breakfast drinks “fun”.
-We were going to make French toast, but halfway through realized we forgot the butter, so Sruti and myself offered to go to the MerKdo (see the Spanish pun?) and buy some.
-This turned out to be rather serendipitous, because on the way back we found an Adventure Tour outlet and decided to stop in and see what they offered.
+We made mimosas, threw Baily’s in our coffee, whatever we could think to make our healthy breakfast drink “fun”.
+Halfway through making french toast, we realized we forgot to buy butter, and Sruti and myself ventured to the nearby market to purchase some.
+On the way back, we found an Adventure Tour outlet and decided to stop in and see what they offered.
 The owner said, “well at 2pm we leave for our Catamaran sunset cruise.
-It includes open bar, taxi to the dock, lunch, snorkeling and kayaking, and sunset views around the cove, I’ll give you a deal of 75 USD per person.”
+It includes open bar, taxi to the dock, lunch, snorkeling and kayaking, and sunset views around the cove, I’ll give you a deal of $75 USD per person.”
 Honestly, he had us at “open bar”, and at 1:40pm we were off to Playa Flamingo to board the Lazy Lizard for an evening of drinking and boating (safe combo? depends, fun combo? always).
 Unfortunately I do not have any photos of our Lazy Lizard adventures.
 The only camera I have here is an iphone, and we were drinking and sailing on the Pacific and I didn’t want to risk this.
 I will tell you that it was fun and beautiful and the open bar was equivalent to this episode of How I Met Your Mother – zero exaggeration.
 I would highly highly highly recommend Lazy Lizard Sailing tours if you ever find yourself in the Potrero/ Flamingo area.